ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

 ```
 !!! example

-    replace `x.x.x.x/yy` with a subnet which you want to reach through the jumphost e.g. `10.254.63.0/24`
+    Replace `x.x.x.x/yy` with a subnet which you want to reach through the jumphost (e.g., `10.254.63.0/24`).

-## Jumphost Status Is Running, But Devices Behind Jumphost Are Not Discovered
+## Jumphost Status Is Running, but Devices Behind Jumphost Are Not Discovered

-### Check Incoming Traffic From the IP Fabric To a Jumphost
+### Check Incoming Traffic from the IP Fabric to a Jumphost

 1. On a jumphost machine run tcpdump with parameters: `tcpdump src <IPF_IP> and dst <JUMPHOST_IP>`